ilyavf/rx-dd-relation-framework/README.md

 Drag'n'Drop Reactive Relation Framework
 =======================================

-In 2010 I worked with one of my friends in eFactorLabs who created a Video Survelance Platform and wanted to get a web ui for it.
+In 2010 I worked with one of my friends in eFactorLabs who created a Video Survelance Platform and wanted to build a web ui for it.
 The project itself was called 3D-EYE.
-The main concepts for the UI were:
+In the beginning the main concepts for the UI were:

 - there is a list of cameras (in a retail store, manufacturing or even residential);
 - user wants to watch some of cams simultaneously (security, safety, whatever);